 The Automotive Technology Associate of Applied Science degree is designed to provide the broad academic and technical education and training necessary to function in today's automotive service industry.
 The student will study the mechanical, electrical/electronic and environmental systems of the contemporary automobile and light truck.
 The graduate will be well prepared for entry-level employment as a career technician within dealership service departments or other major retail or service firms.
 The academic requirements of the program provide a foundation for continued studies should the student decide to further pursue his or her education or training.

-The automotive technology program has been reviewed by the National Automotive Technician Education Foundation and has full Automotive Service Excellence (ASE) certification.
+The automotive technology program has been reviewed by the ASE Education Foundation and has full Automotive Service Excellence (ASE) certification.
 The student is prepared and is encouraged to take the appropriate ASE certification exams.

 The general education core will transfer to a variety of colleges and universities.
 Contact a counselor or faculty member at any of the colleges for specific information and to obtain the recommended sequencing of courses.

 Licensure - Employment in this field requires federal licensure from the Environmental Protection Agency License # 608.